Condoms are one of the ways to prevent pregnancy and protect against sexually transmitted infections (STIs).

 Have a conversation.
 Don’t let protection be a dull topic.
 Talk with your partner about the variety of options that are available — condoms come in a variety of flavors and textures —and find something that makes sex safety more fun.

-Condoms are one of the most effective birth control methods.
+Condoms are one of the birth control methods.
 They also happen to be the only form of protection that prevents the spread of STIs.